-Brightness / Opens a dialog box in which you can set the brightness and contrast of the cursor.

-Contrast...
-Main and Aux volumes.

-Cursor...
-Opens a dialog box in which you can change the color and shape of the surface configuration.

-Surface...
-Opens a dialog box in which you can change the color and line width of each functional overlay.

-Functional Overlay...
-Opens a dialog box in which you can change various characteristics of the

-Time Course Opens a dialog box in which you can change various characteristics of the

-Graph... time course graph.

-Segmentation Opens a dialog box in which you can change the overlay opacity of the display.

-Display... segmentation display.

-DTI Display...
-Opens a dialog box in which you can change the overlay opacity of the DTI
+Brightness / Contrast Opens a dialog box in which you can set the brightness and contrast of the Main and Aux volumes.
+Cursor Opens a dialog box in which you can change the color and shape of the cursor.
+Surface Opens a dialog box in which you can change the color and line width of each surface configuration.
+Functional Overlay Opens a dialog box in which you can change various characteristics of the functional overlay.
+Time Course Graph Opens a dialog box in which you can change various characteristics of the time course graph.
+Segmentation Display Opens a dialog box in which you can change the overlay opacity of the segmentation display.
+DTI Display Opens a dialog box in which you can change the overlay opacity of the DTI display.